mn519019/kubernetes/test/README.md

 - Create a role and rolebinding, both named gitops-role and gitops-rolebinding as well.
 - These should allow the new SA to only create Secrets and ConfigMaps in that Namespace.

+-> Rolebindg will bind role and serviceaccount together so the serviceaccount can act based on the role

 ```
 k apply -f role_rolebinding.yaml

+# verification
 k -n project-1 auth can-i create pod --as system:serviceaccount:project-1:gitops
+no

+k -n project-1 auth can-i create secret --as system:serviceaccount:project-1:gitops
+yes

+k -n project-1 auth can-i create configmaps --as system:serviceaccount:project-1:gitops
+yes
 ```

+# ingress

 # kubernetes node upgrade